- View Offline

 The After Effects Apprentice videos on lynda.com were created by Trish and Chris Meyer and are designed to be used on their own and as a companion to their book After Effects Apprentice.
 We are honored to host these tutorials in the lynda.com Online Training Library®.

-Or, you can create a much larger composition, say a map or a very wide panorama, and panorama the composition inside a second comp.
-Tish will then show you how to precompose, where you select one or more layer in the current composition and send it back up to chain to a pre-comp, a previous composition that's nested in the one you are currently working in.
-This is really handy when you need to group layers perhaps or applying an effect or to rewire the rendering order inside After Effects to get it to do something different than it normally would do.
-Then at the end, we'll show you an Idea Corner of how to finish off one of the comps we're working on, challenge you with a few Quizzlers to see what you've learned, and also give you few sidebar movies related to nesting and precomposing, including how to navigate a hierarchy of compositions.
+Or, you can create a much larger composition, say a map or a very wide panorama, and pan around that composition inside a second comp.
+Trish will then show you how to precompose.
+We select one or more layer in the current composition, then send it back up the chain to a precomp, a previous composition that's nested in the one you're currently working in.
+This is really handy when you need to group layers, perhaps for applying an effect, or to rewire the rendering order inside After Effects to get it to do something different than it normally would do.
+Then at the end we'll show you an Idea Corner of how to finish off one of the comps we were working on, challenge you with a few Quizzlers to see what you've learned, and also give you a few sidebar movies related to nesting and precomposing, including how to navigate a hierarchy of compositions.

 This is where you start to really become an expert After Effects user, where you get the idea of setting up a hierarchy of comps that will make your life much easier when it comes time to animate or accommodate client changes.
 So let's dive in and have some fun.